 - 1. Remove the brake lever assembly. - 2.
-Repeat steps 3,4, & 5 from the Left Side. - 3.
-The rear brake actuator lever must be flipped over so that it is pointing up instead of down.
+The rear brake hub lever must be flipped over so that it is pointing up instead of down.
 Removing and flipping the lever may do this, but most of these bikes did not have the splines cut all around the actuator shaft.
 It is best to remove the rear wheel, and flip over the whole actuator assembly.
-Probably a good idea to clean and lube the brake shoe pivot points while in there. - 4.
-Assemble the footpeg assembly by inserting the peg thru the shift lever, and screwing it to the small end of the rearset plate.
-Don't tighten it all up yet, until you have sat on the bike and decided on what lever angle is comfortable for you. - 5.
+Probably a good idea to clean and lube the brake shoe pivot points while in there. - 3.
+Put the 10mm countersunk footpeg screw thru one of the inside holes in the rearset plate.
+Add the spacer with the cam on the outside of the rearset plate.
+The cam faces outward to engage the screw head on the brake lever (see closeup photo).
+Rotate the spacer for gross adjustment, the cam for fine. - 4.
+Insert the footpeg thru the brake lever, and screw onto the screw protruding from the plate.
+Don't tighten it all up yet, until you have sat on the bike and decided on what lever angle and peg position is comfortable for you. - 5.
+Mount the rearset plate as shown above.
+The forward (6 x 25mm) screw goes into the stock threads on the frame tab, and the rear ( $10 \times 40$ mm) uses the provided nut. - 6.
+If you mount an exhaust using the frame tab, put it behind the tab, not between the rearset plate and the tab.
+The plate is designed to be flat on the tab. - 7.
 Using the stock nut and spring, mount the pullrod to the brake actuator lever.
-Use the two nuts to set and lock the tension on the spring.
-The pullrod is quite long, it may need trimming for best fit.
-The long end of the bent aluminum is toward the brake lever, the short end gets the threaded rod. - 6.
-Mount the front of the pullrod to the brake lever with the rod-end as shown. - 7.
-Mount the stop cam and use it to make sure the lever cannot lift too far. - 8.
+Use the provided two nuts to set and lock the tension on the spring.
+The pullrod is quite long, it may need trimming for best fit. - 8.
+Mount the front of the pullrod to the brake lever with the rod-end as shown.
+There is plenty of extra pull-rod, cut as needed to make sure the bend clears the shock and swingarm.
+The long end of the bent aluminum is toward the brake lever, the short end gets the threaded rod. - 9.
+Adjust the stop cam and use it to make sure the lever cannot lift too far on brake release. - 10.
 A pullrod system has geometry limitations, make sure you respect them.
 As the wheel moves up and down, it will change the tension on the pullrod.
-Make sure there is some freeplay at the lever throughout the wheel's travel. - 9.
-Peg position adjusts like the left side.
-If you use the forward peg mounting hole, there may be clearance issues with the brake stop cam at some adjustments.
-A socket head capscrew is included to replace the upper mount screw to make this easier.
+Make sure there is some freeplay at the lever throughout the wheel's travel.